KSP-KOS/KOS/doc/source/general/skid.rst

     // if you have the voice's RELEASE value set to zero.):
     SET N2 to SLIDENOTE("A4", "A5", 0.25, 0.3).

-Once a note has been constructed, it's components are not changable.
+Once a note has been constructed, it's components are not changeable.
 The only way to change the note is to make a new note and use it to overwrite the previous note.